 The SMC runs regular press briefings for the specialist science journalists at the UK national news outlets.
 These briefings provide an opportunity for scientists and journalists to meet regularly and allow scientists to explain their complicated work in a detailed and measured way and give journalists the opportunity to really get to grips with a difficult or significant area of science, with the end result being more accurate media coverage.
 News briefings allow scientists to explain new findings in a more nuanced way, while background briefings address a wide range of topical issues where experts feel that accurate, evidence-based information has been missing from the media and public debate.
 SMC briefings have proved to be instrumental in ensuring scientifically-accurate media coverage of many high-profile and ongoing scientific issues.
-Recent examples have included: cannabis strength and psychosis: Antarctic ice sheet melt, genome editing in animals: the efficacy of ADHD medication, greenhouse gas removal, social media use and well-being: treatment resistant depression: artificial intelligence in healthcare: fracking in the UK: the future of drone technology: statin use in the elderly: the state of Britain's pollinating insects: and cannabis and depression: and the Life Sciences Industrial Strategy.
+Some examples include: social media's effect on life satisfaction in adolescents, new advice on managing conflict when treating very sick children, wildfires in the UK, air quality changes over the past decades, gender dysphoria in children and young people, mandatory vaccination, the global carbon budget, the future of meat production, HRT and breast cancer, cardiovascular effects of switching from tobacco cigarettes to e-cigarettes and opioid use in the UK.
+The first COVID-19 briefing was held at the SMC on the 22 January and other briefings included one with a focus on vaccine and treatment development, the modelling report from the Imperial College London MRC Centre for Global Infectious Disease on reducing COVID-19 mortality and healthcare demand, along with general briefings which provided the opportunity to have experts answer the journalists' latest questions.